DecisionsDev/odm-docker-kubernetes/contrib/monitor/mpmetrics/README.md

 ### Consume Metrics with Grafana Dashboard

-If you prefer to visualize the metrics using Grafana Dashboard, you can follow this procedure to install Grafana on OCP and connect it to Promotheus:
+If you prefer to visualize the metrics using Grafana Dashboard, you can follow this procedure to install Grafana on OCP and connect it to Prometheus:

 1/ Go in the OCP **operator hub** tab and install the Grafana operator.